Careers for ENTJ Personalities

 ENTJs can cultivate an admirable authority over the people they work with, which keeps things on track and gets things done.
 They thrive as executive producers, whether they're working in television, music, or television.
 Working hard, managing others, and making tough decisions comes easily to an ENTJ, making this career a natural fit for an ENTJ.

-An executive producer is someone who enables and supervises the making of a commercial entertainment product, and oversees one or more producers and their work on the production.
+An executive producer enables and supervises the making of a commercial entertainment product, and oversees one or more producers and their work on the production.

 ENTJs have a thirst for knowledge.
 Combining this with their leadership skills makes them very effective university professors.
 They crave recognition for their work, but also the freedom to explore their own projects.
 Few work environments are better suited to these traits than the achievement-oriented world of academia.
 Although they may have trouble dealing with students who are less driven and capable than themselves, they will enjoy engaging with other highly motivated intellectuals every day.